How to work out the rebuild cost of your home

 Will my rebuild cost change if I renovate my house?

-If this is the case, recalculate your rebuild cost and tell your insurance provider so they can update your premiums.
-If you don't do this and inform your insurance provider you may be left uninsured for any renovations you've made to your home and will have to cover the difference in the event of a claim.
+If this is the case, recalculate your rebuild cost and tell your insurance provider so they can update your premium.
+If you don't inform your insurance provider you may be left uninsured for any renovations you've made to your home and will have to cover the difference in the event of a claim.

 If you aren’t changing the fundamental structure of your home it’s unlikely the rebuild cost will change.